bforsbe/OccuPy/docs/Tutorials/intro.md

    does not allow you to use this for modifying maps, because it can't "compensate" for flexibility.
 The big button "modify map" should also be inactivated.

-3. When you enabled any modification, the scale-mode just below the modification options was changed to "occupancy" and can't be changed as long as you want to modify.
-This is again because OccuPy can't modify poor resolution, so it forces occupancy-mode.
+3. When you enabled any modification, the occupancy-mode just below the modification options was enabled and can't be disabled as long as you want to modify.
+Again, this is because OccuPy can't modify poor resolution, so it forces occupancy-mode.
 Click "Estimate scale" again to estimate the occupancy-mode local scale.
 This should take a few seconds and then the new scale should be selected in the "scale map" drop-down menu, now containing "occ" in its name.